Kitchen Extension Cost

 - Sources

-How Much Does a Kitchen Extension Cost?
+How Much Is a Kitchen Extension?

 Your location can affect the cost of a kitchen extension as well as the complexity of the job.
 The size of the extension, the finishes, the flooring, and the kitchen type can also affect the overall cost.